nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Deleting a cca: `delete cca`
 Allows you to delete a cca based on its index in the list.

-Firstly, type ‘delete’ in the command line as seen below, followed by the category type which is the cca.
+Firstly, type `delete` in the command line as seen below, followed by the category type which is the cca.
 Afterwards, key in the corresponding index of the cca you would like to delete.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.

 ![deleteCca1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/delete_cca_1.png)